buehler/typescript-hero/README.md

 - "Light bulb feature" that fixes code you wrote
 - Sort and organize your imports (sort and remove unused)
 - Code outline view of your open TS / TSX document
+- All the cool stuff for JavaScript as well! (experimental stage though, better description below.)
+  - Add imports from javascript files
+  - Code outline for JS / JSX files
+  - Intellisense for JS / JSX files

 ## Commands